 Kia Niro PHEV

 At 36 miles, the Kia Niro PHEV offers a very handy electric-only range, and while you’ll get a little bit less than this in the real world, it's enough to make potential buyers think twice about which version of the car would be best for them.
-Officially, the Niro PHEV will return 200mpg (achieving this in the real world depends on regular charging of the battery via a cable) and emissions of just 29g/km of CO2 make it an attractive company-car prospect.
-It’s spacious and well-equipped, too.
+Officially, the Niro PHEV will return 202mpg, although as ever getting close to this in the real world depends on regularly topped-up batteries.
+Emissions of just 31g/km of CO2 make it an attractive company-car prospect and it’s spacious and well-equipped, too.

 Skoda Superb iV

 If you call a car 'the Superb', it really has to be rather good.
-Luckily for Skoda, it is, and especially so in plug-in hybrid form.
-Using a the same set-up as the Volkswagen Passat GTE, the Superb iV uses a 1.4-litre petrol engine paired with an electric motor for a total of 215bhp.
-While it's not the sportiest of vehicles, the performance on offer is more than enough to get by with, and 34 miles of electric range means you can feasibly run the Superb iV in electric-only mode most of the time.
+Luckily for Skoda, it is – and especially so in plug-in hybrid form.
+Using the same set-up as the Volkswagen Passat GTE, the Superb iV uses a 1.4-litre petrol engine paired with an electric motor for a total of 215bhp.
+While it's not the sportiest of vehicles, the performance on offer is more than enough to get by with, and up to 37 miles of electric range means you can feasibly run the Superb iV in electric-only mode most of the time.
 It's hugely practical too, and Skoda is offering it across all trim levels, making it is accessible as possible.

 Hyundai Ioniq Plug-In

 The Hyundai Ioniq Plug-In is the Toyota Prius Plug-in Hybrid’s main rival, and at the moment the Ioniq has the upper hand.
-It delivers the same electric-only range of 39 miles, but produces marginally less CO2 and is cheaper than Toyota’s offering.
+It delivers a similar electric-only range of 32 miles, but produces marginally less CO2 and is cheaper than Toyota’s offering.
 And that’s not all: the Ioniq is a five-seater (the Prius only seats four), the boot measures a handy 341 litres (compared to the Prius’s 191), and it’s lighter than the Prius, making it better to drive.

 BMW X5 xDrive45e